Wesleyan College: Academics

-Wesleyan College has an undergraduate student population of around 700.
-It has a student-faculty ratio of 20:1 and an average class size of 21 students.
+Wesleyan College has an undergraduate student population of around 600 with an acceptance rate of 67%.
+It has a student-faculty ratio of 7:1.
 In any given year, students from more than 20 states and over 20 countries around the world attend the school.
 Wesleyan offers 25 majors, 35 minors, and eight pre-professional programs.
 Students can earn a bachelor of arts, bachelor of fine arts, or bachelor of science in nursing degree.
 Wesleyan is affiliated with the United Methodist Church.

+Rankings

+In the 2025 edition, U.S. News & World Report ranked Wesleyan College No. 6 out of 131 Regional Universities South and No.17 in Top Performers on Social Mobility.
+It received five stars out of five in reviews.

+In 2024, Washington Monthly ranked Wesleyan College 3rd among 223 colleges that award almost exclusively bachelor's degrees in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
+In 2024, Washington Monthly ranked Wesleyan College first in the service rank for bachelor's college.

 Campus

-Wesleyan College has a 200-acre (800,000 m²) campus dotted with revivalist Georgian style brick buildings and features a 6.3 acre (25,000 m²) lake, Foster Lake.
+Wesleyan College has a 200-acre (800,000 m2) campus dotted with revivalist Georgian style brick buildings and features a 6.3-acre (25,000 m2) lake, Foster Lake.

 Non-residential buildings on the (main) upper campus include: